Holambra: History

-The colony Holambra and The Cooperativa Agropecuária de Holambra (Cattle Farming Cooperation of Holambra) were founded in 1948 by Catholic Dutch immigrants at the farm Fazenda Ribeirão, situated between the cities Jaguariúna, Santo Antonio de Posse, Artur Nogueira and Cosmópolis.
+The colony Holambra and The Cooperativa Agropecuária de Holambra (Cattle Farming Cooperative) were founded in 1948 by Catholic Dutch immigrants at the farm Fazenda Ribeirão, situated between the cities Jaguariúna, Santo Antonio de Posse, Artur Nogueira and Cosmópolis.

 After the devastation caused by World War II, the Dutch government stimulated emigration to Australia, Brazil, Canada and France.
 Brazil was the only nation to allow the arrival of large groups of Catholics.
 With the consent of the Brazilian government, the Catholic Dutch Farmers and Market-gardeners Union (Dutch: Katholieke Nederlandse Boeren- en Tuindersbond) coordinated the emigration process.

-A group of approximately 500 migrants from the province of North Brabant arrived in Brazil, establishing their first colony at the farm of Fazenda Ribeirão in the state of São Paulo.
+A group of approximately 650 migrants from the province of North Brabant arrived in Brazil, establishing their first colony at the farm of Fazenda Ribeirão in the state of São Paulo.
 Holambra I was founded on July 14, 1948.

 After a referendum in 1991 where 98% of the population voted in favor of political autonomy for the area, Holambra gained city status in January 1993.

 Famous for its large production of flowers and plants and for the yearly event Expoflora, Holambra receives thousands of tourists each year.
 In April 1998 this fact was recognized as Holambra gained the status of Estância Turística, touristic location.

+Tourism and attractions

+Holambra is officially recognized as an Estância Turística (tourist resort) by the state of São Paulo due to its cultural preservation, flower production, and architecture, which heavily reflects its Dutch heritage.
+The city attracts thousands of regional and international visitors annually, particularly during the spring.

+Key tourist attractions and cultural landmarks include: